 Among the notable benefits provided to veterans in the G.I.
 Bill signed by President Franklin Delano Roosevelt in 1944, was a provision for low-cost mortgages.
 Since then over 20 million such loans have been provided.

-If you have any changes regarding these changes please contact us below and an a member from our team will be in touch shortly.
+If you have any questions regarding these changes please contact us below and an a member from our team will be in touch shortly.